We do business with honesty and integrity: Newslaundry after I-T dept survey | Business

 - India

-Online news platform Newslaundry on Saturday said it conducted their business ''honestly and with integrity'' and will cooperate with the Income Tax department authorities who surveyed their office.
+The online news platform Newslaundry on Saturday said it conducted its business ''honestly and with integrity'' and will cooperate with the Income Tax department authorities who surveyed its office.

 ''We have nothing to hide and have done everything by the book and are not in any breach or violation of any law.
 We conduct our business honestly and with integrity,'' Newslaundry co-founder Abhinandan Sekhri said in a message posted on his Twitter handle.